Royal Air Force Marine Branch: Second World War

 As Britain entered the Second World War the MCS found itself ill-prepared for war.
-During the Battle of Britain the MCS could only keep 10 of 13, HSL launches available for air-sea rescue operations at any one time, the high performance of the craft was brought at the expense of engines which had a service life of only 360 hours.
-The HSLs were also individually assigned to individual Coastal Command bases, primarily to support the operation of those squadrons based there; and although theoretically available for rescue operations in general this was done on an uncoordinated ad hoc basis.
-So that even with the help of civilian vessels and the Royal Navy, aircrew who baled out or ditched in the North Sea and English Channel had only a 20% chance of being returned to their squadrons.
+During the Battle of Britain the MCS could only keep 10 of 13 HSL launches available for air-sea rescue operations at any one time and the high performance of the craft was brought at the expense of engines which had a service life of only 360 hours.
+The HSLs were also individually assigned to individual Coastal Command bases, primarily to support the operation of those squadrons based there.
+Although theoretically available for rescue operations, in general this was done on an uncoordinated ad hoc basis.
+Even with the help of civilian vessels and the Royal Navy, aircrew who baled out or ditched in the North Sea and English Channel had only a 20% chance of being returned to their squadrons.
 Between mid July 1940 and October Britain lost 215, hard to replace, pilots and aircrew to the seas.

 In light of this, in 1941, an emergency meeting was convened by Air Marshal Sir Arthur "Bomber" Harris.
 The Royal Navy offered to take over in its entirety the at sea rescue role, the RAF declined and subsequently created the Directorate of Air Sea Rescue on 6 February 1941, which adopted the motto "The sea shall not have them".
 Operationally it was to become known as Air Sea Rescue Services (ASRS), which later became the RAF Search and Rescue Force.
 The headquarters of the ASRS was co-located with that of Coastal Command with which it was to operate closely.

 As more High Speed Launches became available these were formed into new dedicated Air Sea Rescue Units (ASRU).
-Together with the expansion of the ASRS component of the MCS, the ASRS worked to improve the survival of aircrews through the development and issue of better individual survival equipment-including one man inflatable dinghies for fighter pilots copied from the Germans; the training of aircrew in ditching drills to maximise their chances of surviving to be retrieved; the development and fielding of air droppable survival equipment; and better coordination and collaboration amongst the different services, branches and units in the locating and retrieval of downed airmen.
+Together with the expansion of the ASRS component of the MCS, the ASRS worked to improve the survival of aircrews through the development and issue of better individual survival equipment-including one-man inflatable dinghies for fighter pilots copied from the Germans, the training of aircrew in ditching drills to maximise their chances of surviving to be retrieved, the development and fielding of air droppable survival equipment, and better coordination and collaboration amongst the different services, branches and units in the locating and retrieval of downed airmen.